FruitbatM/amaris-chocolate/README.md

 ## Languages
 - [HTML5](https://en.wikipedia.org/wiki/HTML5) was used as the main language to _complete the structure of the website_.
 - [CSS3](https://en.wikipedia.org/wiki/CSS) was used to style the website.
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to create 'Back To Top Arrow' button functionality
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to create 'Back To Top Arrow' button functionality.

 ## Frameworks, Libraries and Tools
 - [Bootstrap v.4.5.](https://getbootstrap.com/docs/4.5/getting-started/introduction/) was used to create the navbar and contact form as well to make the website responsive.
 - [Favicon](https://favicon.io/favicon-converter/) was used to create the favicon for the website.
 - [Font Awesome](https://fontawesome.com/) icons were used in footer section for design features and better user experience.
-- [Flaticon](https://www.flaticon.com/) was used to download several icons on the website.
+- [Flaticon](https://www.flaticon.com/) was used to download several icons for 'Our Chocolate' page.
 - [Google Fonts](https://fonts.google.com/) was used to import the fonts to the website.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes for the website.
 - [CSS Tricks](https://css-tricks.com/) was used as a general source.
-- [W3School](https://www.w3schools.com/) was used as a general source as well as to create 'Back to Top Arrow' button using JavaScript
+- [W3School](https://www.w3schools.com/) was used as a general source as well as to create 'Back to Top Arrow' button using JavaScript.
 - [Stackoverflow](https://stackoverflow.com/) was used as a general source.
 - [GitHub](https://github.com/) was used for repository hosting and for storing the source code.
 - [Gitpod](https://gitpod.io/) was used as the development environment for writing the code.